Auke Visser's International Esso Tankers site | home

 of Standard Oil.
 The financial institution he left at his death was the foremost commercial bank in the country.

-Imperial Oil Company merchant ship "C.O.
-Stillman" with smaller ship "Imperial" in the foreground.
+Merchant ship "C.O.
+Stillman" with smaller ship "Imperial" owned by Imperial Oil Company, in the foreground.

 "C.O.
 Stillman", outbound, November 2nd, 1941.